 - The initial default value of charge_mix_param for mixer pulay will be set to 0.05 (i.e., an overall cautious value).
 For frequency never, the default value of the charge_mix_param keyword remains at its usual default value 0.2 (for many metallic or spin-polarized systems, this is a fairly aggressive value). - In s.c.f. iteration number, the current estimated value of the HOMO-LUMO gap (for solids, the band gap) is checked.
 If the system shows fractional occupation numbers or if the estimated gap has a value of less than 0.2 eV at this point, the system is likely near-degenerate or metallic and the s.c.f. cycle could be diffcult to converge.
 In this case, the charge_mix_param is set to 0.02 a cautious value but, in conjunction with the Pulay mixer, still surprisingly effective.
 The broadening of the occupation numbers near the Fermi level is increased to occupation type option 0.05 [eV].
+These default values of 0.02 for the charge_mix_param and the width of 0.05 eV for occupation_type can be modified via the keyword adjust_scf_param.

-• If, instead, the gap is found to be equal or greater than 0.2 eV in s.c.f. iteration number, the rather aggressive default charge_mix_param 0.2 is kept for the Pulay mixer, and the default broadening value (suitable for non-metallic systems) occupation_type option 0.05 [eV] is also kept.
+• If, instead, the gap is found to be equal or greater than 0.2 eV in s.c.f. iteration number, the rather aggressive default charge_mix_param 0.2 is kept for the Pulay mixer, and the default broadening value (suitable for non-metallic systems) occupation_type option 0.01 [eV] is also kept.
+These default values of 0.2 for the charge_mix_param and the width of 0.01 eV for occupation_type can be modified via the keyword adjust_scf_param .